vikas22/CodeLearnIntern/README.md

 2.After extracting you find a folder named export.
 3.Now, open Eclipse Ide.
 4.goto Help->Install New Software
-5.now in workwith row click Add button
+5.now in "work with" row click Add button
-6.on the popup window in Name type "Local site" and in location type "file:Location of export folder" press ok (ref:add.png) .
+6.on the popup window in Name type "Local site" and in location type "file:'Location of export folder'"(ref:add.png -> in this image i have used a sample drive location replace it with your export flder location)  press ok .
 7.uncheck group items by category.
-8.now you will find Codelearn in the above table check that and click next ->next -> accept the terms click finish ->ok.
+8.now you will find Codelearn in the above table of the window check it and click next ->next -> accept the terms click finish ->ok.
 9.now eclipse will restart.

 TO Check the Plugin.